DanThePanMan/100-days-of-code/log.md

 ### Day 56 February 27, 2024 ###

 I finally finished that exercise that was troubling me.
 It was pretty difficult but now it is responsive.
-This really helped me learn how to use css grid to format web pages properly
+This really helped me learn how to use css grid to format web pages properly\

+### Day 57 February 28, 2024 ###

+Today I learned about when to use css flex and grid, and the pros and cons of each.
+I also learned that you can combine both of them for optimal results.